veselinnikolaev/AttendanceMS/README.md

 Ensure that all dependent services are running before executing tests.

 ## Design Patterns Implemented
+- **API Gateway Pattern:** API Gateway acts as a single entry point, routing requests to appropriate microservices and handling authentication and load balancing.
+- **Service Discovery Pattern:** Netflix Eureka provides service discovery, allowing microservices to find and communicate with each other dynamically.
 - **Saga Pattern (Planned):** To manage distributed transactions ensuring data consistency across services.
 - **Circuit Breaker Pattern (Planned):** To handle fault tolerance and prevent cascading failures.
+- **Event-Driven Architecture:** Uses RabbitMQ for asynchronous communication between microservices.

 ## Future Enhancements
 - Implement Saga and Circuit Breaker Patterns to enhance reliability and consistency in distributed environments.